ClarenceRuth/badge-mini-app/README.md

 Update this README when setup, usage, or project behavior changes.

 Use clear commit messages that describe the purpose of each change.

+Before committing, run any available formatting, linting, build, or test commands included in the project.

+## Contributing

+Contributions should follow the style and structure already present in the repository.